minkeymouse/nowcasting-kr/ISSUES.md

   - All now convert CUDA tensors to CPU before numpy conversion using `.cpu().numpy()`
 - **Status**: ✅ **FIXED IN CODE** (code changes verified by inspection). **NOT VERIFIED BY EXPERIMENTS** - Backtest experiments MUST be re-run via `bash agent_execute.sh backtest` after training to verify fix works.
 Current backtest JSON files all show "failed" status with CUDA errors.
 Fix may work, but needs experimental verification.

-## Backtest JSON Structure Mismatch (Fixed in Code - Previous Iteration)
-- **Problem**: The `nowcast()` function saved backtest results in a flat `results` array, but table/plot generation code expects a `results_by_timepoint` structure with nested timepoint data.
-- **Resolution** (Previous Iteration): Updated `nowcast()` function in `src/train.py` (lines 1365-1512) to:
-  - Default to `weeks_before=[4, 1]` if not provided
-  - Run nowcasting for each timepoint separately with appropriate data cutoffs
-  - Load actual values and calculate errors for each target month
-  - Structure results by timepoint with `monthly_results` array
-  - Keep flat `results` array for backward compatibility
-- **Status**: ✅ **FIXED IN CODE** (previous iteration) - Not verified by experiments.
-Current backtest JSON files all show "failed" status with CUDA errors.
-Once CUDA fixes are verified and backtests succeed, the new structure will be properly generated.

-## Table Generation Bug for Nowcasting Results (Fixed in Code - Previous Iteration)
-- **Problem**: The `table_nowcasts.py` code tried to extract errors directly from the `error` field, which could be a string for failed entries.
-It also didn't correctly check for successful results with `forecast_value` and `actual_value`.
-- **Resolution** (Previous Iteration): Updated `table_nowcasts.py` to:
-  - Check for `status: 'ok'` or both `forecast_value` and `actual_value` being present
-  - Calculate errors from `forecast_value - actual_value` instead of using error field directly
-  - Handle string error messages in failed entries correctly (skip them)
-  - Only process numeric errors for metric calculation
-- **Status**: ✅ **FIXED IN CODE** (previous iteration) - Table generation now correctly processes successful results when available.
-When backtests succeed with the new `results_by_timepoint` structure, metrics will be correctly extracted.

 ## ARIMA Forecasting Results Missing
 - **Problem**: ARIMA model produces no valid results (n_valid=0) for all three targets (KOIPALL.G, KOEQUIPTE, KOWRCCNSE) across all 22 forecast horizons.